Yoctol/bottender/examples/slack-interactive-message/README.md

 ## Usage

-To receive interactive message requests, you need to setup **Interactive Components** in your Slack app with the same URL as **Event Subscriptions** URL.
+To receive interactive message requests, you need to set up **Interactive Components** in your Slack app with the same URL as **Event Subscriptions** URL.

 After that, type 'heyo' to the bot and it will respond you with buttons and menu.
 Then click them to see what happens!